OutWooods/ruby-gilded-rose/README.md

 Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

 *Clairifcations of edge cases*
-Since there are several edge cases, I have interpreted the code to understand extra (possible) rules
+Since there are several edge cases, these understand extra (possible) rules:

 Sulfras' sell_in never changes

 Food that is off, but has a quality of 1, should go down to 0

 ####What you can change